AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 ## A few principles of my testing style

-Before we begin with the main content of this post, let me introduce you to my testing style.
-I assume that every person or team has their own rules and I'd like to ensure that we're on the same page.
+Before we dive into the main content of this post, let me briefly introduce my testing style.
+I realize that every person or team has their own conventions, and I’d like to make sure we’re on the same page.

 ### given/when/then

-First of all, I always try to structure my tests so that they follow given/when/then structure.
-That doesn't always mean that I introduce explicit comments that separate the sections from each other, but I tend to at least leave a whitespace between the sections.
-The simplest example would be something like that:
+First of all, I always try to structure my tests so that they follow the given/when/then pattern.
+That doesn’t necessarily mean I add explicit comments to separate the sections, but I usually leave at least a blank line between them.
+The simplest example would look like this:

 [//]: # (@formatter:off)